 The Deadly Nightshade "The Deadly Nightshade" (RCA-Phantom Records, 1975) (LP)

 I dutifully wondered about The Deadly Nightshade for years -- decades, actually -- wondering if they were really country at all, and whether they were perhaps as good as they sounded on paper.
-One of the first all-woman rock bands to score a major-label contract, they had a distinctly feminist political stance, which was sometimes reflected in their lyrics...
+Hailing from Massachusetts, The Deadly Nightshade was one of the first all-woman rock bands to score a major-label contract, and they had a distinctly feminist political stance, which was often reflected in their lyrics...
 I gotta say, though: their vocals as well as the overall vibe of this album is pretty iffy.
 I just don't think they were that good, or at least not that fun to listen to.
 Historically important, sure, but music I'd come back to for listening pleasure?
 Not so much.
 Originally formed in Massachusetts during the 1960s as "The Moppets," the band went through a few lineup changes, calling themselves Ariel for a while, and finally settled on The Deadly Nightshade, playing regularly through the 'Seventies, with reunions for years to come.

 The Deadly Nightshade "F&W" (RCA-Phantom Records, 1976) (LP)